 One man – a local shepherd – talks of how he is unable to even afford new shoes, placing his decrepit, more hole than shoe, pair on the table.

-He works himself up “We should get guns!
+“We should get guns!” he shouts.
+“We should get guns!
 We should have a revolution!
-But no, you’re not brave enough!” he spits at the bemused, slight, bespectacled Syriza helper sat to his right.
+But no, you’re not brave enough…” he spits, slapping at the shoulder of the bemused, slight, bespectacled Syriza helper sat to his right.

-Others express concern that these endless elections – 5 in 6 years – makes Greece look a failed country.
+Having had Euro election, a general election, a referendum in the space of less than 18 months, the voters are exhausted of elections.
+Many express concern that these endless elections – 5 in 6 years – makes Greece look a failed country.

 “How dare you come here and talk to us?”

 We are in the town square of Zacharo – Sugar Town.
 A town to the south of the constituency with a murky election history.

 The mayor of this town, in a bid for votes for his campaign, laid on “love buses” for the menfolk here, taking them over the northern border of the country to enjoy the pleasures of Bulgarian women, so it was reported.

 There are further scandals attached to this town and I’m told how, like mayors all over Greece, the campaigning posters of MPs from rival parties will be pulled down.
 The mayors of these towns spotted hanging from trees and lampposts in the middle of the night, hacking at his rivals’ banners.